modulewise/toolbelt/README.md

 ```

 This allows for various combinations of reusable capability sets and tool sets.
-It also provides encapsulation and promotes separation of concerns.
+It also promotes separation of concerns.

 ## Test with MCP Inspector